POWW Investors Have Opportunity To Lead AMMO, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AMMO, Inc. ("AMMO" or the "Company") (NASDAQ: POWW ).
+LOS ANGELES, Oct.
+10, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AMMO, Inc. ("AMMO" or the "Company") (NASDAQ: POWW ).

 Class Period: August 19, 2020 – September 24, 2024